Yoga for Self-Regulation

 Dr. Griffin’s purpose is to reunite the brain’s functions with the body’s signals.
 As a Learning Scientist in the interdisciplinary field of educational psychology, she studies how people learn.
 This allows her to weave mindfulness into the academic curriculum by providing students with tools for cognitive, emotional, and physical adaptability.
 This type of I-can’t-do-this-but-I-can-do-that mentality is a change in mindset that sets students up for success in the ever changing fluidity of life.
 Research on neuroplasticity has revealed that our thoughts can change the material structure of our brains.
 This has profound implications for how educators examine anew the nature of teaching methods and curricula of all disciplines!
 Her educational pedagogy melds executive functions with yoga and meditation so that students are motivated to perceive themselves as lifelong learners.

 Mindfulness, meditation, and other self-regulation practices are not commonly offered in an education setting, or with a neuropsychological foundation.
 The MEG Learning Center provides a holistic approach to yoga and mindfulness that serves as an essential support of our academic support programs.
-For more information on our Yoga and Meditation courses, call us at (424) 276-1524 or email us at email@example.com.
+For more information on our Yoga and Meditation courses in West Los Angeles, call us at (424) 276-1524 or email us at email@example.com.